 NoVA Outdoor Educators Workshops

 Through a grant from Dominion Energy, NoVA Outside is excited to offer free outdoor and environmental education workshops for both formal and informal educators.
-The workshops will offer an opportunity to learn from professional outdoor educators, apply theory to personal practice, and share ideas with peers.
-Sessions will be divided into two modules and include concepts such as cultivating inquiry, integrating learning, and fostering sustainability.
+The workshops offer an opportunity to learn from professional outdoor educators, apply theory to personal practice, and share ideas with peers.
+Sessions are divided into two modules and include concepts such as cultivating inquiry, integrating learning, and fostering sustainability.

 This event is free to all!
 Click here to support the work of NoVA Outside.
 Even the smallest of donations makes a difference in connecting people to our natural environment.
 Thank you to Dominion Energy for their support of environmental education and stewardship in our community.

 NoVA Outdoor Educators Workshop Series Kick off with Dr. Andrew Gilbert